Mistral Class – Amphibious Assault Ships, France

 Navigation radar is the Sperry Marine Bridgemaster, operating at I-band.

 The Mistral is the French Navy's first all-electric warship and is fitted with two Alstom 7MW electric azimuth pods.
-The power-generation system consists of three 16V32 and one 18V200 Wartsila diesel generators providing 20.8MW power.
+The power-generation system consists of three 16V32 and one 18V200 Wartsila diesel generators providing 20.8MW of power.

 The Global Naval Surface Combatants and Warfare Systems Market 2011-2021